 - Forgetting to budget for maintenance – you will likely require changes along the way, not to mention that things can break, so it is wise to account for it in your budget.

 I’m sure there are many more, like choosing the wrong vendor, but that is the subject of another article.
-In this article, we’d rather talk about the 8 ways of avoiding those pitfalls, by carefully planning your ERP project.
+In this article, we’d rather talk about the 8 ways of avoiding those pitfalls, by carefully planning your custom ERP software.
 We share our own experience, as well as the experience of others, so be prepared for a lot of examples.

 Step 1: Define Goals and Objectives for Your ERP Development Project